ds-wizard/bh2021-report/paper.md

 *TODO: (Pinar) and Vilém - motivation for having DPIA KM+template in DSW, core idea and advantages*

+Daisy, aims at recording all DPIA relevant information on the processing.
+DPIA is usually set up using a template that researchers customise to suit their research project.
+The idea is therefore to use the flexibility of the DSW tool, to set up in DSW a knowdlege model, which will allow users to create a DPIA project by adding directly the relevant information contained in DAISY (GDPR data categories, Partners involved and GDPR roles, legal basis information,etc.)

+Advantages:
+* Writing a DPIA in DSW, Offers the possibility for the user to be guided through the process with advices and questions following a well-defined hierarchical structure.
+* Allows to export the DPIA in a format and structure of choice ( e.g. CNIL template): that process is both machine and human readable.

 ## Forming DPIA Knowledge Model

 *TODO: (Pinar), Vilém, Nene, and Paulette - what was the process, how you worked, what is the result*